da-x/hakyll-site/provider/posts/build-maneuverings-with-external-linux-kernel-modules.md

  #include <foo/foo.h>
 ```

 Let's take the first step.
 We need to depend on `foo` in `bar`.
-If we would like to be completely flexible, we can support the modes where foo arrives frm the kernel itself or from another external kernel module.
+If we would like to be completely flexible, we can support the modes where foo arrives from the kernel itself or from another external kernel module.

 `bar/Makefile`:
 ```makefile